j4asper/dmr.py/README.md

 ## License Plates for testing

-You can use all the license plates listed in [**This file**](https://github.com/j4asper/dmr.py/blob/main/license_plates.txt 'Click here') for testing.
-If a license plate turns out to be invalid, please remove it and make a PR, or create an issue stating this.
+This is a collectoin of license plates that you can use for testing.

+You can find the list [here](https://github.com/j4asper/dmr.py/blob/main/license_plates.txt).
+Most of the license plates in this file should be valid.